SharePoint/sp-dev-docs/docs/sp-add-ins/handle-events-in-sharepoint-add-ins.md

-### Will a SharePoint 2010 event handler work on SharePoint 2013 after I upgrade?
+### Will a SharePoint 2010 event handler work on SharePoint after I upgrade?
 <a name="RER_Will2020EventHandlerWillWorkOn2013"> </a>

-If a SharePoint 2010 solution package containing an event handler is upgraded to SharePoint 2013, depending on your customizations, the solution package may work without any modifications.
+If a SharePoint 2010 solution package containing an event handler is upgraded to SharePoint, depending on your customizations, the solution package may work without any modifications.
 This will include the event handler too.
-If the SharePoint 2010 solution is remodeled into a SharePoint Add-in in SharePoint 2013, the event handler should be rewritten as a remote event receiver.
+If the SharePoint 2010 solution is remodeled into a SharePoint Add-in in SharePoint, the event handler should be rewritten as a remote event receiver.
 (See  [Migrating a SharePoint Event Receiver to a Remote Event Receiver](http://channel9.msdn.com/Series/Reimagine-SharePoint-Development/Migrating-a-SharePoint-Event-Receiver-to-a-Remote-Event-Receiver).)